 That whole line of argument about SALT thus supported a more general view about why détente had proved so disappointing-and about who was to blame for what had happened.
-For many the lesson was clear: The United States had to wake up and take vigorous action to counter the Soviet threat.
-Thus, the SALT experience of the 1970s helped pave the way for the rise of the Reaganite right in the United States and for the hardening of U.S. policy toward the Soviet Union in the early 1980s-scarcely the result supporters of nuclear arms control had hoped for a decade earlier.
+For many Americans the lesson was clear: the country now had to wake up and take vigorous action to counter the Soviet threat.
+In that way the SALT experience of the 1970s, and the arguments and ideas that had grown up around it, helped pave the way for the rise of the Reaganite right in the United States and for the hardening of U.S. policy toward the Soviet Union in the early 1980s-scarcely the result supporters of nuclear arms control had hoped for a decade earlier.